-The New Horizons Foundation has developed its Romania Semester in close conjunction with its work in community development and adventure education for youth in post-communist Romania.
+Northwestern College (Iowa) is the sponsoring and accrediting institution of the fall-only Romania Semester developed in close conjunction with the New Horizons Foundation and its work in community development and adventure education for youth in post-communist Romania.

 Full of majestic mountains and medieval castles, Romania suffers the devastating effects of high unemployment, moral apathy, and endemic corruption and distrust as a legacy of decades of dictatorial rule under Soviet-style communism.
 Students explore the powerful role of experiential education in rebuilding a vision for the common good in the context of post-communist society.

 The Romania Semester offers students the opportunity to invest themselves fully in another culture, and to be transformed themselves while serving as agents of transformation.

 While the Romania Semester program offers a rich experience in the dynamic context of post-communist Eastern Europe, it accepts applications from any student who:

 Students follow the Romania Semester's curriculum of four courses, receiving the credits as determined by Northwestern College in Iowa, the accrediting institution.

 Student Financial Services will reassess each applicant's financial aid package for their off-campus semester and provide a breakdown of costs after acceptance from the GEO.
 Federal and private aid will not be affected.
 Please contact SFS for specific financial questions.

 APPLICATION PROCEDURE & DEADLINES